Menu

 How do you prove a wrongful death has occurred?

-What is NOT a wrongful death lawsuit?
+What is not a wrongful death lawsuit?

 Personal injury lawsuits do not bring criminal charges.
 This distinction means that when an individual or institution is sued for wrongful death, they are not being charged with murder.
 It also indicates that the burden of proof for murder and the burden of proof for wrongful death is different.